TransnetBW, TenneT to build Germany's longest power line

 It will cost a low single-digit billion euro amount, a spokeswoman for TenneT said.

-“The power line is particularly important to those of us here in the south of Germany,” said Rainer Joswig, chief executive of TransnetBW, owned by German utility EnBW (EBKG.DE).
+“The power line is particularly important to those of us here in the south of Germany,” said Rainer Joswig, chief executive of TransnetBW, owned by German utility EnBW.

 “It will secure the energy supply to the region in times when an increasing amount of assured power generation from coal or nuclear power plants will be decommissioned,” he said.